-As a prominent plastic surgeon, Dr. Stephen Greenberg comes with a wealth of experience and training, dedicated to delivering only the highest quality of cosmetic procedures.
+As a prominent plastic surgeon, Stephen T. Greenberg, M.D., F.A.C.S comes with a wealth of experience and training, dedicated to delivering only the highest quality of cosmetic procedures.
 Schedule an initial consultation today!

 If you are considering cosmetic surgery as a way to shed those persistent bits of fatty tissue, schedule an appointment to see if tumescent liposuction is the right choice for you.